oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 - Install `Python <https://www.python.org/downloads>`__ 3, if not already
   available.
 On macOS you must always install your own Python.

   Python 3.5 and higher are supported by cx_Oracle 8.
-For Python 2, use
+For Python 2, see
-  cx_Oracle 7.3.
+  :ref:`Installing cx_Oracle in Python 2 <python2>`.

 - Install cx_Oracle from `PyPI
   <https://pypi.org/project/cx-Oracle/>`__ with: